hotrodorm/hotrod/README.md

 }
 ```

-Joining multiple tables (views, subqueries, and/or CTEs) can be done as:
+You can join multiple tables, views, subqueries, and/or Common Table Expressions (CTEs) as follows:

 ```java
 List<Tuple2<Invoice, Client>> rows = sql